Guidelines for Writers & Photographers

 • Blog Submissions

 Writers interested in blogging for AMAZONAS are welcome to contact us with a proposal.
 Send a message to the editor or senior editor and we will send a contributor’s manual and request that you provide a sample post.
+Any submissions constitute your agreement to the terms set forth in these contributor guidelines.

 A typical blog post runs from about 250 to 1,000 words and will include at least one image, but our contributors often include multiple images.
 Images for blogs need only be standard web-resolution.
 See Image Submissions for additional information and general guidelines regarding author-contributed images.
 All blog contributors will be furnished with a detailed contributor manual outlining additional specifications and providing step-by-step training information regarding “how to” create and submit digital blog materials.